-In conjunction with QUB, Stranmillis and Ulster, it has been decided to further this commitment by raising awareness among student teachers at all four institutions.
-This will be in the form of a joint Student Teacher WAP Event, which can be either online or inperson post-Covid.
+In conjunction with QUB, Stranmillis, and Ulster University, it has been decided to further this commitment by raising awareness among student teachers at all four institutions.
 During their time at the College, students are made aware of the Widening Access & Participation plan of St Mary's and are given opportunities to become involved in the various aspiration raising and attainment raising activities with school pupils, school staff, adult returners, disabled students, care leavers and others.
-A proportion of St Mary's students work as ambassadors on St Mary's Achieving More projects.
-The aim of this new joint-venture is to instil in all student teachers across all four HEI's in Northern Ireland, a knowledge, understanding and respect of the need for widening access in their future classrooms and schools.
+A proportion of St Mary's students work as ambassadors on The STAR Project and St Mary's Achieving More Projects.
+The aim of this is to instil in all student teachers across all four HEI's in Northern Ireland, a knowledge, understanding and respect of the need for widening access in their future classrooms and schools.
 We want student teachers to be champions of Widening Access and to be aware of all the opportunities and help available at the four HEI's.
-The first of these events took place in February 2021.
+In February 2021, a collaborative virtual event took place.
+It is hoped to hold more of these events in the future.